AFLplusplus/libafl_qemu_artifacts/windows_fuzzer/target_harness/README.md

 Building must be done through Visual Studio (no easier solution was found) in a Windows 10 environment.

+The Visual Studio project can be found in `vs_project`.

 Import the Project `LibaflNtfsFuzz` in Visual Studio.
 Three targets are available:
 - `Debug`: Builds a debug version of the target without going through the fuzzer, with a mock command interface.
 Convenient during harness development without having to run it through the fuzzer.
 The final executable is generated in the root directory of the project with the name `LibaflNtfsFuzz_Debug`.